nathan-king/clr-solutions/README.md

 ## Structure

-Each chapter has its own directory and standalone Cargo project:
+Each chapter has its own directory and standalone Cargo project.

-## Running

-To run a chapter project:

-cd ch01
-cargo run -- --help

-To run tests:

-cargo test

 ## Purpose